mveteanu/CodeAvenger/_posts/2017-05-19-JavaScript-Modulo-operation-and-Caesar-Cipher.md

 ------------------

 With more precise tools at our disposal, we are now ready to tackle that (scientific) calculation and expect to get correct results each and every time.

-There are plenty of calculations that make use of modulo arithmetic… however for fun purposes I’ll show you how you can use modulo to implement Caesar Cipher – a very simple form of encryption, in which each letter in the original message is shifted to the left or right by a certain number of positions.
+There are plenty of calculations that make use of modulo arithmetic... however for fun purposes I’ll show you how you can use modulo to implement [Caesar Cipher](https://learncryptography.com/classical-encryption/caesar-cipher) – a very simple form of encryption, in which each letter in the original message is shifted to the left or right by a certain number of positions.

 To decrypt the message we simply shift back the letters the same number of positions.